-researchers should examine the content of the webpages.
-If researchers are able to find a specific resource from one of the aforementioned categories (sexual assault policies, investigative and adjudicative protocols, services, or prevention programs) and the result meets the inclusionary criteria, the result should be logged.
+researchers should examine the content of the web pages.
+If researchers can find a specific resource from one of the aforementioned categories (sexual violence policies, investigative and adjudicative protocols, services, or prevention programs) and the result meets the inclusionary criteria, the result should be logged.